 🫑 Stuffed Peppers

-But sometimes often, I need something easier.
+But sometimes I need dinner to be easier.

 🥘 What is a stuffed pepper casserole?